82asraju/AzureReadiness/README.md

 * [Databricks Academy on Azure](https://academy.databricks.com) - extensive set of notebooks on individual aspects of Apache Spark (currently focused on dev/data engineer).
 You can learn the best practices and get to know Spark at depth.

 ### Weekly Updates
+* [Last week in Azure](https://azure.microsoft.com/pt-br/blog/topics/last-week-in-azure/) - Keep current on what's happening in Azure, including what's now in preview, generally available, news & updates, and more.
+* [Azure Notes](https://azurenotes.tech/) - All Azure annoucements with links
 * [The Azure Podcast](http://azpodcast.azurewebsites.net/) - Brilliant, well-established weekly podcast series ran by Microsofties.
 Covers recent key news and an in-depth topic each week
 * [Azure Friday](https://channel9.msdn.com/Shows/Azure-Friday) - Mature weekly video series, Scott Hanselman, Donovan Brown, or Lara Rubbelke host the engineers who build Azure, demo it, answer questions, and share insights